-Friday write-ins via Zoom start up again April 16, 1000-1430!
-Join a write-in for a place to concentrate, write, and make progress on a paper or thesis.
+Join Friday write-ins via Zoom, 1000–1430 Pacific Time!
+Write-ins give you a place to concentrate, write, and make progress on a paper or thesis.
 Writing coaches and librarians are on hand to help.
 No appointment required—come for all or part of the time.

 Common Knowledge Infographic